Young and Beautiful (Lana Del Rey song): Critical reception

 Critical reception of "Young and Beautiful" has been fairly positive.
 Hip hop magazine Rap-Up called the single "haunting", while MTV called it "somber-sounding".
 Jason Lipshutz of Billboard called the ballad, "typically lush", paralleling the single with Del Rey's previous hits, "Video Games" and "Born to Die".
 Canadian journal National Post wrote "Young and Beautiful" picks up where "Video Games" left off, stating the song was relevant to the book because of "its obsession with decay and the fleeting nature of the good life certainly resonate."
 The journal continued to call it an "artifact" of Del Rey's consistently dark tone, adding that by the second play-through "its bald directness becomes its appeal."
 MTV commented that the track "falls very much in-line with what Lana Del Rey's fans have come to expect" from Del Rey.
 Jeff Benjamin of Fuse said the track featured "a big, sweeping ballad with piano, violins and Lana's warbly delivery."
 He added that "if the single takes off, perhaps the songbird can finally scrub her image clean of that 'Girl that totally f-cked[sic] up her Saturday Night Live debut' tag."
 Rolling Stones Jody Rosen recognized "Young and Beautiful" as the album's centerpiece, calling it "inert" and "a drag" despite its symmetry with the album's entire theme.
 Finding the track restrained in comparison to her earlier work, August Brown, writing for The Los Angeles Times, called the single "clean" and "classy".
 "Young and Beautiful" was given a positive review by Stereogums Tom Breihan, although he disapproved of the vapidity of the line: "make me wanna party".
 Nathan Ellis, writing for Far Out Magazine, praised the track for the "silky vocals" and "dulcet tones."

 The song was nominated for Best Song Written for Visual Media at the 56th Annual Grammy Awards.
 "Young and Beautiful" was also nominated for Best Original Song at the World Soundtrack Awards 2013.
 It won the Best Original Song at the 18th Satellite Awards.

 Commercial performance

-Debuting at number 89 on the United States' Billboard Hot 100, "Young and Beautiful" became Del Rey's second highest mark up to that point.
+Debuting at number 82 on the United States' Billboard Hot 100, "Young and Beautiful" instantly became Del Rey's highest-charting single up to that point.
 With 48,000 units in first-week sales, the song also entered the Hot Digital Songs chart at 36.
-The song later peaked at number 22, became Del Rey's highest charting song at the time.

-"Young And Beautiful" became one of her best-selling singles in the United States, nearly on par with "Video Games", which is certified for 500,000 download and streaming units.
+The song later peaked at number 22 on the former, spending 21 weeks on the chart, and has since been certified six-times platinum by the Recording Industry Association of America denoting sales and streaming units equivalent to six million.